cfsghost/redtea/README.md

 RedTea Web Framework
 ===

+(I know black tea is the correct name for the type of tea in English, but I think "Red" being funny more than it.
+Chinese English Joke :-P)

 An easy-use web framework for _front-end developer_.

 RedTea is NOT a MVC web framework, it aims to provide a new way to develop web service without server-side knowledge.